kstoreyf/academic-website/_includes/writing.md

 ## <a name="writing"></a>Writing

-I write for Astrobites, a site by graduate students that summarizes new astronomy research papers and dishes out other astro-focused content.
+I write for Astrobites, a site by graduate students that summarizes new astrophysics research papers and dishes out other astro-focused content.
 Some of my recent posts:
 - ![twinkle](images/writing/twinkle.png "make a wish")
 Twinkle, Twinkle
 - ![twinkle](images/writing/twinkle.png "make a wish")